pikapikapikaori/pikapikapi-blog-hexo/source/about/index.md

 [This blog](https://pikapikapikaori.github.io/pikapikapi-blog-hexo/) is powered by [Hexo](https://hexo.io/) and is a sub-site of my blog.

-The [main site](https://pikapikapikaori.github.io/pikapikapi-blog/#/en-us/) of my blog is powered by [Docsify](https://docsify.js.org/#/), and is deployed on Github Pages.
+The [main site](https://pikapikapikaori.github.io/pikapikapi-blog/#/en-us/) of my blog is powered by [Docsify](https://docsify.js.org/#/), and is deployed on GitHub Pages.
 You can also visit the [standby site](https://pikapikapi-blog.vercel.app/#/en-us/) which is deployed on Vercel.